peteroupc/peteroupc.github.io/randomfunc.md

 In this document, **`RNDINT(maxInclusive)`** is the core method in this document; it generates independent uniform random integers **in the interval [0, `maxInclusive`]** using a source of random numbers<sup>[**(2)**](#Note2)</sup>.
 In the pseudocode below, which implements `RNDINT`&mdash;

-- `NEXTRAND()` reads the next number generated by a source of numbers that behave like independent random numbers of the same distribution (such as a source produced by a PRNG or another kind of random number generator), as described below, and
+- `NEXTRAND()` reads the next number generated by a source of numbers that behave like independently chosen ("random") numbers of the same distribution (such as a source produced by a pseudorandom number generator), as described below, and
 - `MODULUS` is the number of different outcomes possible with that source.

 Specifically: